 Humans spend approximately one-third of their lives sleeping.
-While this statistic may seem depressing to some, sleep is crucial in maintaining our health, well-being and overall function.
+While this statistic may seem depressing to some, sleep is crucial to maintaining our health, well-being and overall function.

 Sleep affects every organ in the body, not just the brain.
-Sleep restores our energy levels and also is a time for the body to heal.
-Furthermore, our skin restores itself during sleep by balancing its hydration levels and allowing the growth hormones that are released overnight to repair damaged cells.
-(EverydayHealth)
+Sleep restores our energy levels and is also a time for the body to heal.
+Our skin also restores itself during sleep by balancing its hydration levels.

 If we spend one-third of our lives in contact with our pillowcase, it is evident that the fabric we choose for our pillowcase is important.
-In fact, choosing the wrong pillowcase fabric can lead to acne breakouts and wrinkles.
-Continue reading to learn the different types of fabrics used in bed linens, which specific textiles can benefit your skin, and why pillowcase fabric matters, and what we think is the best pillowcase for skin and hair.
+In fact, choosing the wrong pillowcase for acne prone skin can lead to more breakouts and wrinkles.
+Continue reading to learn the different types of fabrics used in bed linens, which specific textiles can benefit your skin, why pillowcase fabric matters, and what we think is the best pillowcase for skin and hair.

 Types of Fabric Used in Pillowcases

-Natural fabrics, such as cotton, flannel, and linen, are soft, extremely absorbent fabric.
-In fact, cotton has the ability to absorb up to 27 times its weight in water. (sciencing.com) This is because cotton is mostly comprised of cellulose, a hydrophilic (water-loving) polysaccharide.
-(Yale-New Haven Teachers Institute, 2016)
+Natural fabrics, such as cotton, flannel, and linen, are soft, extremely absorbent fabrics.
+Cotton, for example, has the ability to absorb up to 27 times its weight in water and hold onto it.
+This is because cotton is mostly comprised of cellulose, a hydrophilic (water-loving) polysaccharide.

-While this highly absorptive fabric comes in handy in your bath towels, cotton might be one of the worst fabrics for your bedding.
-Our bodies naturally lose moisture and oils as we sleep, which ends up being absorbed into the cotton pillowcase.
-This becomes a problem when our skin sticks to the fabric, causing friction that can lead to creases in facial skin.
+While highly absorptive fabrics come in handy for your bath towels, these natural fabrics might be some of the worst to use for your bedding.
+Our bodies naturally lose moisture and oils as we sleep, which end up being absorbed into our pillowcase.
+This causes friction and our skin sticks to the fabric, which can lead to creases and over time, more lines and wrinkles.
 Also, the buildup of sweat and oil in the fabric can cause or worsen acne.

 A common misconception is that satin fabrics are made of silk.
 Satin is actually a weave in which the threads of the warp are caught and looped by the weft fibers only at certain intervals.
-While some satin weaves are woven with silk, materials such as nylon or polyester can also be used to create satin.
+While some satin weaves are woven with silk, more commonly materials such as nylon or polyester are used to create satin.
 (Wikipedia)

 Choosing a Fabric That Benefits Your Skin